Nicki Minaj Has 'Minaj a Trois' on Risque 'Break the Internet' Cover, Kim Kardashian and Blac Chyna React

 Like Kardashian's 2014 issue, the publication declared that the 34-year-old rapper was attempting to "break the Internet" with her NSFW cover.
 In the risque image, there are three versions of Minaj, one of which has long black hair and is sitting on a chair with her legs open, wearing nothing but nipple pasties, thigh-high boots and small shorts.

 Meanwhile, a blonde version of Minaj in a pink scantily-clad dress is grabbing the black-haired Minaj's breast.
-There's also another Minaj with long blonde hair in a pleather leotard between the black-haired Minaj's legs.
+There's also another version of the artist with long blonde hair, sporting a black pleather leotard and seated between the dark-haired Minaj's legs.

 MORE: Nicki Minaj Celebrates the 7th Anniversary of 'Monster,' Reveals Kanye West Almost Didn't Put It on His Album

 This isn't the first time fans have seen more than one Minaj at a time.
-In the 2010 music video for Kanye West's song, "Monster," Minaj is a scene stealer when she raps her lines while torturing her Pink Friday persona.
+In the 2010 music video for Kanye West's song, "Monster," she was quite the scene stealer when she rapped her lines while torturing her Pink Friday persona.

 Years later, West's wife is loving Minaj's Paper magazine cover!
-Kardashian liked the image that was shared by the "Starships" rapper, and commented with three fire emojis.
-Her 2014 cover featured her nude body coming out of a trash bag.
+Kardashian -- whose 2014 Paper cover featured her nude body coming out of a trash bag -- liked the image that was shared by the "Starships" rapper, and commented with three fire emojis.

-Minaj's friend and occasional collaborator, Blac Chyna, who was once engaged to Rob Kardashian, also liked and commented on the cover by posting four heart-eyed emojis.
+Minaj's friend, Blac Chyna, who was once engaged to Rob Kardashian, also liked and commented on the cover by posting four heart-eyed emojis.

 MORE: Kim Kardashian Attempted to 'Break The Internet' With A NSFW Pic Of Her Bare Butt